Meet Rob Daniels

 • In the spring of 2023, Rob developed and moderated an in-person panel discussion entitled “Empowering Yourself to Succeed.”
 Participants included judges from both federal and state courts as well as other top legal professionals.

-• Rob is the current chair of the planning committee for a first-of-its-kind event: ‘Lights on Broadway,’ a Gala to Benefit Samuel Ready Scholarships, an organization that provides scholarships for promising but economically disadvantaged young women to attend four years of private high school in the greater Baltimore area.
+• Rob chaired: ‘Lights on Broadway,’ a Gala to Benefit Samuel Ready Scholarships, an organization that provides scholarships for intellectually gifted but economically disadvantaged young women to attend four years of private high school in the greater Baltimore area.
+The blockbuster event raised thousands to help changes the lives of these extraordinary young women.

 In April 2023 Rob received the FIRE Gratitude Award from the LifeBridge Center for Hope – Forensic Interview Research & Education (“FIRE”) division for his “generous commitment to FIRE legal education and ongoing collaboration.”